Chest pain, shortness of breath, sweaty but cold.

 A heart attack is scary.
 Not all heart attacks are the same.
-In fact, they can present with different signs and symptoms for each person.
+In fact, they can present different signs and symptoms for each person.
 Sometimes there is direct chest pain, other times the pain is somewhere else, like the arm.

 It could be shortness of breath or the feeling of heartburn.

 Sometimes, the heart simply stops.